morganmcg1/gpu-info/README.md

 This repository contains tools for extracting high-quality information from YouTube videos about CUDA and Triton kernels.
 It uses the Gemini 2.5 Pro model to analyze videos and extract key learnings, code examples, equations, and best practices.

+## Overview

+This project aims to create a high-quality knowledge base from YouTube videos about CUDA and Triton kernel programming.
+It uses the Gemini API and the Chain of Density method to extract detailed, high-signal information from educational content.

 ## Features

 - Process YouTube videos directly using the Gemini API